Roxtec/TransiterDesignerAPISampleCode/README.md

 cannot be obtained from Transit Designer again.

 ### Running a sample

+> Note that the _VisitRtd_ sample has a separate README file inside its sample folder, as its build and run processes differ from the other samples.

 The C# samples are made to be run using `dotnet run`.
 Each sample has its own folder to facilitate this.